Effectively using Real-World Data in clinical research

 About the trainer(s):

-Berber Snoeijer started in clinical research in 1997 as a biometrician and has since then worked with clinical data in different functions.
-In 2001 she started a CRO, Biometric Support, aiming at the data management, data analysis and reporting of clinical trials.
-After selling this CRO, she switched in 2011 to work as a R&D manager dedicated to investigate and utilize the potential of real world data from electronic health records.
-This resulted in many different solutions including a full reporting system to give feedback information to clinical research professionals.
-For efficient processes and use of the data, she experienced and used the skills of technical (software and database) engineering, process engineering and improving efficient utilization and interactions of people based on management drives.
-Nowadays, she uses these skills and knowledge to assess, design and improve business solutions and processes on smaller and larger scale.
+Berber Snoeijer started in clinical research in 1997 as a junior biometrician and has since then worked with clinical data in many different positions.
+In 2001 she started a CRO aiming at the data management, data analysis and reporting of clinical trials.
+She switched in 2011 to work as an R&D manager dedicated to investigate and utilize the potential of real-world data from electronic health records.
+This resulted in many different solutions including a full reporting system to give feedback information to healthcare caregivers.
+For efficient processes and use of the data, she experienced and used the skills of technical (software and database) engineering, process engineering, efficient data utilization, appreciative inquiry and management drives.